peeter240960/testing-skin-x/README.md

 - **Development**:
   - `yarn blogs:dev`: Serve the frontend application for blogs.
   - `yarn backend:dev`: Serve the backend in development mode.
+  - `yarn dev`: Serve both frontend and backend in development mode.

 - **Testing**:
   - `yarn backend:test`: Run tests for the backend.